learning-augmented-algorithms/learning-augmented-algorithms.github.io/index.md

 -   What tools from decision theory, e.g., Pareto efficiency, should we use in order to better evaluate the performance of the algorithm?

--   How to train (possibly multiple) predictors to best suit the needs of online algorithms and improve the average performance while ensuring worst-case robustness?
+-   How to train (possibly multiple) predictors to best suit the needs of online algorithms and improve the average performance while ensuring worst-case robustness? -->

 This area has blossomed in recent years, both in terms of foundational theoretical results but also in terms of exciting applications across a broad range of settings, such as streaming algorithms, online scheduling, clustering, filtering, online matching, caching, system control, cloud computing, and many others.
-Some recent workshops/seminars on this topic include the [Workshop on Algorithms with Predictions](https://alps2022.epfl.ch/) at EPFL in 2022, the Workshop on Algorithms with Predictions, at [STOC 2022](https://theory.stanford.edu/~sergei/stoc2022alps.html) and [STOC 2020](https://www.mit.edu/~vakilian/stoc-workshop.html), and [Machine Learning for Algorithms](https://fodsi.us/ml4a.html) at FODSI, 2021.
+Some recent workshops/seminars on this topic include the [Workshop on Algorithms with Predictions](https://alps2022.epfl.ch/) at EPFL in 2022, the Workshop on Algorithms with Predictions at [STOC 2022](https://theory.stanford.edu/~sergei/stoc2022alps.html) and [STOC 2020](https://www.mit.edu/~vakilian/stoc-workshop.html), [Machine Learning for Algorithms](https://fodsi.us/ml4a.html) at FODSI, 2021, and the [previous iteration of this workshop]({{ site.url }}/2023/) at SIGMETRICS 2023.